snail914/my_implement_of_std_libs/README.md

 ### `my::any` (vs `std::any`)
 #### solution
-using function pointer to store the descructor of provided template type
+using function pointer to store the destructor of provided template type
 #### example
 ```c++
 my::any a;